MicrosoftDocs/memdocs/memdocs/autopilot/registration-auth.md

 Each OEM has a unique link to provide to their respective customers, which the OEM can request from Microsoft via msoemops@microsoft.com.

 1. OEM emails link to their customer.
-2. Customer with global administrator privileges in Microsoft Store for Business (MSfB) clicks the link once they receive it from the OEM, which takes them directly to the following MSfB page:
+2. Customer with Microsoft Store for Business (MSfB) global administrator privileges clicks the link in the email, which takes them directly to the following MSfB page:

  ![Screencap of Accept partner invitation page](images/csp6.png)